wifisensing/PicoScenes-Manual/source/index.rst

 PicoScenes: Supercharging Your Next Wi-Fi Sensing Research!
 =============================================================

 PicoScenes is a versatile and powerful middleware for CSI-based Wi-Fi sensing research.
-It helps researchers **remove two bottlenecks** in Wi-Fi sensing research: inadequate hardware features and insufficient measurement software functionality.
+It helps researchers **overcome two barriers** in the Wi-Fi sensing research: inadequate hardware features and insufficient measurement software functionality.

 **In the hardware aspect**: